openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

 #### Server Not Accessible
 * Alexa will respond with "Sorry the hub that _device_ is connected to is not responding, please check its network connection and power supply"
 * It indicates that your openHAB server is not accessible through [myopenHAB](https://myopenhab.org) cloud service.
-* To resolve this error, make sure that your server is running and showing online under your myopenHAB account.
+* To resolve this error, make sure that your server is running, your openHAB cloud service is configured with mode set to "Notifications & Remote Access", and showing online under your myopenHAB account.
 For users that have setup their own custom skill, make sure that the proper server base URL was added to the lambda function config.js.

 #### Temperature Out Of Range
 * Alexa will respond with "I can only set the temperature between _minValue_ and _maxValue_"